 Many people who have thick ankles and calves begin to perform exercises that target these areas of the body in an attempt to spot reduce.
-This plan can quickly back-fire and cause your calves and ankles to become even larger!
+This plan can quickly backfire and cause your calves and ankles to become even larger!

 Why does this happen?
 No exercise can cause your body to burn fat in just one area of your body, unfortunately.
 Once you begin performing exercises that target your calves and ankles, instead of shedding fat, you begin to build muscle in those areas.
-Added muscle in your calves and ankles can make them look even bulkier.
+The added muscle in your calves and ankles can make them look even bulkier.